zstenger93/Transcendence/README.md

 - .github folder
 	- workflows
 		- workflow_name.yaml
-			- setting up jobs for the workflow
+- workflow jobs
 	- testing
 		- need to upload artifacts
 	- building
 		- need to download the uploaded artifacts
 		- ceraful with the correct path
 	- deploying
 		- in case of react project, in github settings directory should be changed to /doc instead of root

 ---